Liquidity Provider Rewards

 to account for uptime

 Each market will have its own rewards pool that will be weighted differently.
-The initial set of weights applied to each market is as follows:
+In DIP 15, the dYdX community voted to reduce the allocation of total rewards in BTC-USD and ETH-USDC to 10% each.
+The set of weights applied to each market is as follows:

 % Allocation of Total Rewards Pool

-All liquidity providers who have achieved a minimum of 5% of maker volume on the dYdX Layer 2 Protocol in the prior epoch are eligible to receive DYDX as rewards in a given epoch.
+All liquidity providers who have achieved a minimum of 0.25% of maker volume on the dYdX Layer 2 Protocol in the prior epoch are eligible to receive $DYDX as rewards in a given epoch.

 In a given epoch, liquidity providers earn yield based on their relative

 in a given pair’s market.
 Each pair has its own relative reward amount set by governance.
-The expected amount of DYDX earned can be determined based on the number of liquidity providers involved, the relative
+The expected amount of DYDX earned is displayed in the LP Rewards Dashboard and can be determined based on the number of liquidity providers involved, the relative

 , and the amount of reward available for a given pair.